joaooujdq/RSCD/README.md

 # RSCD
 A Rede Social de Curriculos do Desenvolvedor

-the project requires the assets folder from bootstrap documentation
+this project requires the assets folder from bootstrap documentation